American Historical Collection: History

 In 1950, US Ambassador Myron Cowen, who saw the devastation wrought by the Second World War on many things, including the memory of the times preceding it, encouraged the American community to donate books and other materials pertaining to the first half of the 20th century.
 His initiative was responsible for the early phase of the collection.

 While it could easily have come under Embassy jurisdiction, Ambassador Cowen wanted the library to have a more permanent and local organization, "as ambassadors come and go".

-It was decided to devolve the library’s maintenance and finances upon the American Association of the Philippines (AAP) Historical Committee to take on the responsibility of overseeing the new library.
+It was decided that the American Association of the Philippines (AAP) Historical Committee would be responsible for overseeing the new library’s maintenance and finances.
 The Committee had an equal number of members appointed by the ambassador and by the AAP.

 Acquisitions, donations, and funds were administered by the American Historical Committee.

 The AHC was first housed at the U.S. Embassy, then above the Thomas Jefferson Cultural Center in Makati.
-In 1990, a crisis in the life of the collection was overcome with providential help from the U.S. Library of Congress, which needing space for its own collections, provided financial support for the housing and operation of the library.
-This assistance continued through 1995, at which time U.S. government support for the AHC was terminated.
+In 1990, a crisis in the life of the collection was overcome with providential help from the U.S. Library of Congress, which, needing space for its own collections, provided financial support for the housing and operation of the library.
+This assistance continued until 1995, at which time U.S. government support for the AHC was terminated.

 With the withdrawal of this support, the American Historical Collection Foundation (AHCF) was created to subsume the American Historical Committee for the purpose of overseeing the collection and raising funds for its continuation.
 Under a 1995 directive of then U.S. Ambassador John Negroponte, the AHCF inherited the responsibilities of the American Historical Committee.

-In 1995, through an agreement by and between the AAP and the Ateneo de Manila University, the collection is assured of a permanent life in the intellectual heart of the nation that the Americans helped to create — at the Rizal Library of the Ateneo.
-The Rizal Library is committed to preserve the collection, following the high standards it uses when conserving its own holdings.
-Furthermore, it is committed to facilitate the research of scholars.
+In 1995, through an agreement by and between the AAP and the Ateneo de Manila University, it was decided that the collection would be permanently held at the Rizal Library of the Ateneo.
+The Rizal Library is responsible for the conservation of the collection and for facilitating the research of scholars.